-With this is mind, let me introduce you to Jesús – a professional photographer working in Malaga (southern Spain) documenting the arrival of migrants and refugees across the Mediterranean.
+With this is mind, let me introduce you to Jesús – a professional photographer working in Malaga (southern Spain) documenting the arrival of refugees across the Mediterranean.
 Here’s his story.

 On a personal level, I’m passionate about photographing these vulnerable people and documenting their lives because I want to make sure that society doesn’t forget that there are people out there constantly risking their lives in Mediterranean waters.
 It’s more important than ever to show people the reality of what’s going on so that anti-migrant and anti-refugee abuse can stop – both on a political and governmental level.

 In southern Spain, migrants and refugees arrive via the Alboran Sea which is right next to the coast of Malaga, Granada and Almeria on the Andalusian coastline.
 Over the last few months, there’s been a constant stream of dinghies arriving here in Malaga.
 Sources say that the number is more than double the amount than those in 2016.

 Normally people travel in inflatable boats (called “toys”) in terrible, degrading conditions, risking their lives in the process.
 Once their boats are spotted in the Alboran Sea, the Maritime Rescue boats pick them up and take them to the port in Malaga (or other nearby locations in areas such as Motril or Barbate).

 People usually arrive safely, except for a select few who require urgent medical assistance from the Red Cross.
 This could include minors, pregnant women or people with either hypothermia or showin signs of other illnesses.
 Whilst the Maritime Rescue team help new arrivals enter the port, Red Cross staff are responsible for offering humanitarian aid including medical assistance and food inside the port itself in a marquee set up by the Red Cross.
 This marquee is constantly guarded by local, national police and the Civil Guard.